Strangest NBA Draft Facts: 1947-2023

 The NBA has a great legacy of fathers and sons, and No. 9 overall pick Matt Guokas and his father, Matt Guokas Sr., hold a unique place in that history.

 They became the first father and son to win NBA titles.
-Matt Sr. won in 1947 with the Philadelphia Warriors and Matt, who became an NBA head coach, won a title in 1967, his rookie year with the Philadelphia 76ers in 1967.
+Matt Sr. won in 1947 with the Philadelphia Warriors and Matt, who became an NBA head coach, won a title in 1967, his rookie year with the Philadelphia 76ers.

 1967: Jimmy Walker's Legacy Lives on in Jalen Rose

-Top pick Jimmy Walker's name and career would have otherwise been a footnote in NBA history if not for the exploits of his son, Jalen Rose, one of the stars of Michigan's Fab Five teams of the early 1990s and the No. 13 overall pick in the 1994 NBA draft.
+Jimmy Walker's name and career would have otherwise been a footnote in NBA history — a bust with the No. 1 overall pick in 1967 — if not for the exploits of his son, Jalen Rose, one of the stars of Michigan's Fab Five teams of the early 1990s and the No. 13 overall pick in the 1994 NBA draft.
+Rose played 13 seasons in the NBA and has been a fixture in sports media since the end of his career.

-Rose went on to play 13 seasons in the NBA.
-Sadly, the two never met in person before Walker died of lung cancer in 2007.
+Rose and Walker spoke on the phone but never met in person before Walker died of lung cancer in 2007.

 1968: Remember 'Hill Street Blues'?